cpage-pivotal/scdf-demo/README.md

 ---

-Now you can show how to visually compose a stream by wiring the twitterstream source, to the trasnform processor, to the log sink.
+Now you can show how to visually compose a stream by wiring the twitterstream source, to the transform processor, to the log sink.
 When you are done, clicking the layout button will give a clearer view:

 ![layout]
 (https://github.com/cpage-pivotal/scdf-demo/blob/master/doc-images/screen4.png?raw=true)